Government of Brevard County, Florida: Local

 In April 2007, the Florida Department of Law Enforcement seized documents from the office of the County Appraiser in connection with an investigation into illegally re-appraising properties at lower values.

 State

 The county lies within two state senatorial districts, the 14th and 17th.
-They are held by Tom A. Wright and Debbie Mayfield.
+They are held by Tom Wright and Debbie Mayfield.

 The county lies within four state house representative districts.
 These seats are held by Vacant representing the 50th district, Tyler Sirois representing the 51st district, Thad Altman representing the 52nd district, and Randy Fine representing the 53rd district.

 Federal

 Brevard County lies within Florida's 8th congressional district which is represented by Bill Posey.
 US Senators are Marco Rubio and Rick Scott.